 This is the real fact that hundreds of thousands of retail investors who buy and sell corporate securities and invest money in stock markets are successful.

-Suppose you are able to do fifth-grade math, you can start investing in the stock market.
+Suppose you can do fifth-grade math, you can start investing in the stock market.
 Here are a few important checklists for the stock market for beginners.

-Meanwhile, few individuals choose to buy some common stocks that quadruple or more in a year, it is likely the same that investors are depending on luck which is not a good strategy for investment goals.
+Meanwhile, a few individuals choose to buy some common stocks that quadruple or more in a year, which is likely the same as investors are depending on luck, which is not a good strategy for investment goals.

 According to market experts, success is using the most powerful tools and compounding interest magic rather than just relying on luck.
 In order to make a huge asset, it is quite important to invest regularly, avoid unnecessary financial risk, and let your money work for you over the years and decades in a certain way.
 Below are a few important tips that investors should follow at the beginning stage of the investment.